mantl/mantl/docs/getting_started/aws.rst

 Instead of storing the state for all the modules in one file, you might deploy the modules independently and have different terraform.tfstate for each module (either locally or remote).
-This can help with blue/green deployments, or making sure you don't accidently override more static parts of the infrastructure such as a VPC.
+This can help with blue/green deployments, or making sure you don't accidentally override more static parts of the infrastructure such as a VPC.

 In the aws.sample.tf we have included examples of how you would reference a remote state file for VPC variables.